PegasusXing/ProteaEngine/README.md

 ## Getting Started

-ProteaEngine has not been tested on many development environments - Currently the only supported build is Windows.
+ProteaEngine has not been tested on many development environments - Currently the only supported build is for Windows.

 ### Prerequisites